Lane Boy: Music video

+Afterwards, Joseph, the pair of men, and the crowd jumps together during the final drop.
+The video ends with the men kneeling as Joseph dances alone with the crowd.

 Reception

 Characterizing it as being "both creepy and epic," PopBuzz's Liam Dryden called the music video a "standout."
 Rachel Campell from Alternative Press considered the use of live footage for the video creative.